Medical Student Division

-Past and Current Affiliations and Projects
+Past Affiliations and Projects

 Pearl of Wisdom – The Pearl of Wisdom Campaign to Prevent Cervical Cancer is a united, global effort to raise awareness of the opportunities now available to prevent cervical cancer, launched in the U.S. in January 2009.

 The Clothesline Project – The Clothesline Project is a program started in 1990 on Cape Cod, Massachusetts, to address the issue of violence against women.
 It is a vehicle for women affected by violence to express their emotions by decorating a shirt.
 They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women.
 With the support of many, it has since spread world-wide.